Germany says rising number of UK-based banks interested in move to Frankfurt

-FRANKFURT The German finance ministry said it is fielding an increasing number of information requests from financial institutions in Britain considering a move to Germany since the UK's decision to leave the European Union.
+FRANKFURT Nov 14 The German finance ministry said it is fielding an increasing number of requests from financial institutions in Britain considering a move to Germany following the UK's decision to leave the European Union.

-Germany's financial centre Frankfurt, home to Deutsche Bank DBKG.DE and Commerzbank (CBKG.DE), is seeking to lure financial institutions from Britain, vying with Paris and other European cities to attract business from London, Europe's dominant financial centre.
+Germany's financial centre Frankfurt, home to Deutsche Bank and Commerzbank, is seeking to lure financial institutions from Britain, vying with Paris and other European cities to attract business from London, Europe's dominant financial centre.

 "Frankfurt is a love at second sight.
 But a love that lasts all the longer," state secretary Thomas Steffen, a senior finance ministry official, said at a banking conference on Monday.